 With a current population of approximately 1800 head of elk, hunting is a strong attraction for sportsmen to northeastern Nevada.
 The ranch and the surrounding area are known for producing exceptional trophy bull elk.
 Our nearly one million acre expanse, of which approximately three-quarters are BLM public lands, provide exceptional wildlife habitat for elk, mule deer, and antelope.
 For this reason, we have taken measures to ensure our ranch continues to remain home to these wild herds, working in conjunction with the Rocky Mountain Elk Foundation to install wildlife-friendly fences throughout the ranch.

 Our private and public lands are commingled in a checkerboard pattern across the ranch.
 While we make no attempts to limit hunters’ access to the majority of our private lands, we do restrict access to some of our bottom ground in the Thousand Springs Drainage.
-Details on these restrictions and where they exist can be found here.
+Details on these restrictions and maps can be found here.

 Hunting permits for the area are difficult to come by due to the random draw and quota system required by the Nevada Department of Wildlife.
 The ranch receives a limited number of landowner elk incentive tags each year and at times makes them available to outside hunters for purchase.
 Interested parties can contact the ranch at the beginning of the year to be placed on a first-come-first-served list where they can be notified of tags left over and for sale.